HuweyII/LaserPi/README.txt

 Display the random points defined by pressing the p key.
 The laser will drive to each point in turn, showing your area.

 To quit use capital Q

+Theory Of Operation:
+The main program just sets up variables and then listens for key strokes, changing variables as need.
+Most of the real work is done by various threads which the main program starts.

+The servos are controlled by one thread each.
+Any function which would move a servo must change a variable that this thread will notice changed, wake up, move the servo, and then go back to sleep.
+Running things in this way prevents arguments by various functions over who should be moving servos.

+THREADS:
+aziThread - Runs moveazi function
+Commands the Azi servo.
+The only way the Azi servo is ever moved is via this thread.

+altThread - Runs movealt function.
+Commands the Alt servo.
+The only way the Alt servo is ever moved is via this thread.

+TwitchThread - Runs twitchy function.
+ When twitch is active this thread randomly changes the aziservo and altservo variables random amounts (thus causing other threads to move the servos).
+Then waits a short time and does it again.
+Also after 10 random steps it sets the variables back to where they were so that there isn’t much wandering around.
+    twitchy function is aware of changes made to the altservo and aziservo variables made by other threads.
+In such a way that twitching continues but servos stay in the area commanded by other threads. twitchy function isn’t aware of servo limits.
+However the threads that move the servos are and won’t move the servos past their limits.

+An additional thread started as a trigger thread by the adafruit code for the touch switch (GPIO.add_event_detect)  This acts as an interrupt driven switch so that we don’t have to waste a bunch of CPU checking the touch switch all the time.

+RANDOM (autolaser function):
+Random works by feeding four points of a polygon (as X,Y coordinates) into the Polygon function of the shapely.geometry python module.
+Getting from that the bounds of the Polygon.
+This happens in the get_bounds_of_polygon function.

+Random then goes into a loop where it runs the get_random_point_in_polygon function.
+In which a random coordinate (X,Y) is generated within the servo’s range of motion.
+The Point function of the shapely.geometry python module is then queried to find out if the randomly generated point is within the previously defined polygon.
+If not a loop tried again.
+If the randomly generated point is within the polygon the altservo and aziservo variables are changed and the servo’s drive to the new point.  autolaser then waits a random amount of time before starting again.

+If started from the touch switch random will stop it’s loop after AutoLaserStepCount number of steps.
+If started by the R key it will run forever until the loop is broken with CTRL-c

+Polygon points are read and stored in a file via the pickle.dump python module.
+This way when the program stops and starts again later it still knows the points of it’s polygon.